course-details-portlet

 Core Topics: Polarization and coherence.
 Dielectric function/tensor-linear optics of solids.
 Thin film optics.
 Optics of small particles: Mie theory and plasmonics.
 Experimental work, modelling and design of spectroscopic, polarimetric and imaging systems.

 Details: The physics of the interaction of light with materials, advanced polarization description of light, classical thin film optics modelling and introduction to Computational Electro-Magnetics (CEM).
 Overview of linear and non-linear state of the art spectroscopy and imaging methods in material science and bio-optics.
 Practical hands-on introduction to spectroscopic ellipsometry and modelling of optical properties of complex materials structures (e.g. multilayer stacks such as solar cells, quantum wells, antireflection coatings etc). - Jones formalism and description of fully polarized light, with emphasis on the more general Stokes-Mueller formalism, depolarization and partially polarized light and methods for analysis of the Mueller matrix, and the application to analyzing/designing polarization sensitive spectroscopy and imaging methods, such as e.g. the spectroscopic ellipsometer. - Linear optics, with an introduction to nonlinear optics.
 Luminescence and fluorescence.
 The physics behind the dielectric function.
 Functional properties of solar cells, lasers, LEDs.
 Quantum mechanical models for optical absorption and the dielectric function.
 Practical dispersion models for phonons, rotational spectroscopy, free carrier response, and electronic band to band absorption of amorphous and crystalline media. - Temporal and spatial coherence.
 FTIR and OCT techniques. - Formalism for modelling the optical response from plane isotropic, anisotropic, electro-magnetic, and bi-anisotropic layers: The airy formulas and the 2x2 Abeles transfer matrix theory for isotropic materials, and the 4x4 Berreman transfer matrix theory for anisotropic electro-magnetic and bi-anisotropic materials.
 Chirality, the Faraday effect and the Kerr effect.
 Magnetic materials and artificial meta-materials.
 Optical coatings.
 Bragg mirrors.
 Photonic crystals. - Modelling of spherical and spheroidal particles (Mie theory).
 The quasi-static approximation. - Nano-plasmonics and applications and effective medium theories (electromagnetic mixing theories) in relation to inhomogeneous materials through effective medium theories of granular media (including nanostructures). - Modelling, excitation and applications of Surface Plasmon Polaritons (SPPs) and Localized Surface Plasmon Resonances (LSPR) (including discussion of CEM methods versus quasi-static models). - Meta-materials and a discussion of selected applications.
 Models for artificial chirality and artificial magnetism. - Periodic structures such as photonic crystals, diffraction gratings, diffractive optics, and metasurfaces.
-The Rigorous Coupled Wave Analysis method. - Introduction to dielectric waveguides (laboratory). - Introduction to the modelling of random surfaces and surface roughness. - Introduction to the modelling and design of meta-surfaces and applications. - Introduction to non-linear optics and spectroscopy, the nonlinear optical susceptibility tensor, and concepts in advanced imaging using non-linear spectroscopy.
+The Rigorous Coupled Wave Analysis method. - Introduction to dielectric waveguides (laboratory). - Introduction to the modelling of random surfaces and surface roughness. - Introduction to the modelling and design of meta-surfaces and applications. - Introduction to non-linear optics and spectroscopy, the nonlinear optical susceptibility tensor, and concepts in super-resolution imaging using non-linear spectroscopy.

 Learning outcome